How Do Student Loans Work?

 Applying for Federal Student Loans

-To apply for a federal student loan you’ll need to file the Free Application for Federal Student Aid (FAFSA).
-The information on the FAFSA will determine how much you’ll be able to borrow.
-Your college will send you a financial aid offer, which will include details on how to accept your loan.
+You must file the Free Application for Federal Student Aid (FAFSA) to apply for a federal student loan.
+The information on the FAFSA will determine how much you can borrow.
+Your college will send you a financial aid offer, including details on how to accept your loan.
 You will then need to sign a Master Promissory Note (MPN).

 Applying for Private Student Loans

-To apply for a private loan you don’t need to file a FAFSA.
-You’ll need to apply for a loan with an individual lender.
-The lender will check your credit score and will often require a creditworthy cosigner.
+To apply for a private loan, you don’t need to file a FAFSA.
+You’ll need to apply with an individual lender.
+The lender will check your credit score and often requires a creditworthy cosigner.

 It is helpful to apply to multiple lenders to find the best interest rate and terms for you.
 Find private student loan options here